strajk-/Erai-Hover-Preview/README.md

 Simply hover over anime titles on the front page or in lists, and a preview will appear.

 ![Example of Hover Preview](./assets/hover-preview-example.png)

+---

+### Get the Extension
+You can install the extension directly from the official [Chrome Web Store](https://chromewebstore.google.com/detail/erai-hover-preview/ifkheeinonieljcicbcogldegijelogk).